alexburner/html-index/README.md

-# html-index `0.3.3`
+# html-index `0.3.4`

-Walks directory tree and generates an `index.html` for any folder that doesn't already have its own.
+Walks directory tree and generates an `index.html` for any folder that doesn't already have its own

-Tracks indexed folders with additional `.html-index` file.
+Tracks indexed folders with additional `.html-index` file

-In case you wanna be able to browse through your web-served directory trees.
+In case you wanna be able to browse through your web-served directory trees

-Like how it was on that ol' Apache server, before migrating to Jenkins on GitHub Pages.
+Like how it was on that ol' Apache server, before migrating to Jenkins on GitHub Pages

 ## Installation